linq2db/linq2db/NuGet/README.AspNet.md

     {
         //...
         //using LinqToDB.AspNet
-        services.AddLinqToDBContext<AppDataConnection>((provider, options) => {
+        services.AddLinqToDBContext<AppDataConnection>((provider, options)
-            options
+            => options
                 //will configure the AppDataConnection to use
                 //sqite with the provided connection string
                 //there are methods for each supported database .UseSQLite(Configuration.GetConnectionString("Default"))
                 //default logging will log everything using the ILoggerFactory configured in the provider .UseDefaultLogging(provider);
-        });
         //...
     }
 }
 ```

 > [!TIP]
-> There's plenty of other configuration options available, if you are familiar with `LINQ To DB` already, you can convert your existing application over to use the new `LinqToDBConnectionOptions` class as every configuration method is supported
+> There's plenty of other configuration options available, if you are familiar with `LINQ To DB` already, you can convert your existing application over to use the new `DataOptions` class as every configuration method is supported
->
-> [!TIP]
-> Note, only `DataConnection` supports `LinqToDBConnectionOptions`. `DataContext` is not yet supported.
 >
 > [!TIP]
 > Use `AddLinqToDBContext<TContext, TContextImplementation>` if you would like to resolve an interface or base class instead of the concrete class in your controllers